Hints for LAA Nominators and Candidates

 - Make sure the nominee is a NASP member or is willing to become a member for the 2020–2021 fiscal year.

 - Make sure the candidate meets the following criteria:

 - Has at least 25 years in the profession

 - Has been a NASP member for at least 20 years

 - Is a current NASP member for 2020–2021

 - Has 10 or more years as a NASP leader

-Incomplete files will not be reviewed.
-A file will be considered incomplete if one of the documents is missing, if the person is not a NASP member or does not meet the eligibility guidelines.
+- Incomplete files will not be reviewed.
+A file will be considered incomplete if one of the documents is missing or if the person is not a NASP member or does not meet the eligibility guidelines.
 Nomination file should include the following to be considered complete: 1) Nominator & Candidate Contact Information Sheet; 2) Candidate's resume or vita; and 3) Four letters of support.